zanerock/cloudsite/site/docs/getting-started/authentication.md

 ---
 sidebar_position: 2
+description: Instructions on authenticating Cloudsite with AWS.
 ---
 # Authentication

 Cloudsite works by setting up and managing infrastructure on the AWS cloud.
-In order to do this, cloudsite uses local _credentials_ which allow it to act on your behalf.
+In order to do this, Cloudsite uses local _credentials_ which allow it to act on your behalf.

 We work with two kinds of credentials.
 Initially, we create _access keys_ because it's easy.
 Cloudsite then uses those access keys to set up _single sign-on (SSO) authentication_ which creates much more secure time limited credentials.
 The original access keys are then deleted.